MartinEesmaa/VVCEasy/README.md

 # VVCEasy (Windows (Full), Mac and Linux (partial)
 VVCEasy is that you don't have to compile or/and coding to encode VVC (known as Versatile Video Codec).
 Simple, Easy, Encode and Decode.

-VVCEasy comes to one-easy command of ffmpeg, VVC Tools, python, VLC o266player, VVDEC Web Player and YUView.
+VVCEasy comes to one-easy command of ffmpeg, VVC Tools, python, VLC o266player, VVDEC Web Player, Bitmovin VVDec Player and YUView.

 Installation: Go to releases and download latest version.